socketplane/docker-ovs/README.md

 ### Adding a new version

-Add the new version to `reconfigure.sh` and run the script:
+Add the new version to `Makefile` and run `make reconfigure`:

-	./reconfigure.sh

-If the new version you would like to add is the latest release, update the `Dockerfile` in the root of the repository  and `latest`, before running `reconfigure.sh`.
+If the new version you would like to add is the latest release, update the `Dockerfile` in the root of the repository  and `latest`, before running `make reconfigure`.

 > Note: Only change the files in the root of the repository
-> `reconfigure.sh` handles copying these to the sub-directories
+> `make reconfigure`  handles copying these to the sub-directories
 > Unfortunately, Docker doesn't allow for a folder to be "shared" between all contexts, and Automated Builds only supports branches/tags/subfolders for now.
 > The better solution moving forward would be to have `Dockerfile.<tag>` in this reposirity, where `Dockerfile` is the latest, but we are dependent on changes in Docker Hub.

 ## Contributing

 1. Raise an issue